Daily Mael 1984

 ‘Applause, applause, applause, applause, applause.’
 A fabulously sad lament about the thankless task of entertainment and attention seeking when the love of your life is unimpressed by your antics.

-There is also an unreleased soundtrack to a film called Bad Manners (aka Growing Pains), from this year.
+There is also a soundtrack to a film called Bad Manners (aka Growing Pains), from this year with music by Sparks.
+Vocals written by Russel Mael.
 A typical 80s teen movie, I haven’t been able to bring myself to watch.
-As for the songs, the following are all I could find on YouTube:
+This is the soundtrack:

 Performed by Adele Bertei.
 Harmless little pop song with airy feel.
 Not exercising any particular senses.
 Adele has a nice voice.
 Er, that’s about it.